Why Connect More Than One Battery To An RV?

 I’ll go through each of these wiring methods below.

 Note that you should never combine different amp hour 6V batteries.
 They must be the same size, kind, and, if possible, age.

 How To Wire 2 6V Batteries To An RV

-As you can see, you will still attach the load wires that will power the RV to different batteries.
+You still attach the load wires that power the RV to different batteries.
 You should never have both load wires on one 6V battery.

 How To Wire 4 6V Batteries To An RV

 Once you’ve wired 2 6V batteries in series to make a 12V battery, it’s really easy to wire 2 more 6V batteries together in series and parallel to increase the amp hours.